spotlightpa/poor-richard/content/news/2022-10-13-SPLABORTION13.md

 Reproductive health care workers attribute this dearth of clinics to Pennsylvania’s strict rules regarding abortion care access, also known as targeted regulation of abortion providers, or TRAP, laws.

-{{<picture src="external/w9g0z7mxe49ec7eh3d4tms34qg.jpeg" description="In Pennsylvania, restrictions on abortion providers shape the number of abortion facilities in the state and limit the services they can provide." caption="In Pennsylvania, restrictions on abortion providers shape the number of abortion facilities in the state and limit the services they can provide." credit="Kate Huangpu of Spotlight PA">}}
+{{<image src="https://images.data.spotlightpa.org/insecure/rt:fill/w:1280/h:1477/g:sm/el:1/q:75/ZXh0ZXJuYWwvdzlnMHo3bXhlNDllYzdlaDNkNHRtczM0cWcuanBlZw==.webp" description="In Pennsylvania, restrictions on abortion providers shape the number of abortion facilities in the state and limit the services they can provide." caption="In Pennsylvania, restrictions on abortion providers shape the number of abortion facilities in the state and limit the services they can provide." credit="Kate Huangpu of Spotlight PA">}}

 Those restrictions include a mandatory 24-hour waiting period for people seeking abortions, no Medicaid coverage except in cases of incest, rape, or when the person’s life is endangered, and blood and urine tests that <a href="https://www.inquirer.com/health/abortion-patients-wv-ohio-pennsylvania-roe-wade-overturned-20220621.html">health care workers argue are unnecessary</a>.